Integrations

 Fourth section: Highlighted post

-First, we've to register the posts collection in Maglev.
-Open your config/initializers/maglev.rb file and add the following lines:
+First, register the posts collection in Maglev.
+Open config/initializers/maglev.rb and add:

 config/initializers/maglev.rb